-Description of the Matter At December 31, 2022, the reserve for losses and loss adjustment expenses (LAE) is \$231,415 (in thousands).
+At December 31, 2022, the reserve for losses and loss adjustment expenses (LAE) is \$231,415 (in thousands).
 As explained in Notes 2 and 9 to the consolidated financial statements, the reserve for losses and LAE represents management's best estimate for unpaid claims and claim adjustment expenses on reported losses and estimates of losses incurred but not reported (IBNR), net of salvage and subrogation recoveries.
 The liability is based on individual claims, case reserves and other estimates reported by policyholders, as well as management estimates of ultimate losses and loss adjustment expenses.
-Inherent in the estimates of ultimate losses and loss adjustment expenses are expected trends in claims severity and frequency and other factors that could vary significantly as claims not yet reported and for expected development on reported claims.
+Inherent in the estimates of ultimate losses and loss adjustment expenses are expected trends in claims severity and frequency and other factors that could vary significantly as claims are settled.
+IBNR reserves include an estimate for future loss payments on incurred claims not yet reported and for expected development on reported claims.
 There is significant uncertainty inherent in determining management's best estimate of IBNR, which is sensitive to significant assumptions including the selection of actuarial methods and reported and paid loss emergence patterns.

 How We Addressed the Matter in Our Audit Auditing management's best estimate of IBNR reserves was complex due to the highly judgmental nature of the assumptions, including selection of actuarial methods and reported and paid loss emergence patterns, used in the valuation process.
 These assumptions have a significant effect on the valuation of reserves for IBNR claims.

 We obtained an understanding, evaluated the design and tested the operating effectiveness of the Company's controls over the process for estimating IBNR reserves.
 This included, among other procedures, testing management review controls in place over the review and approval of methods and assumptions used in estimating IBNR reserves.

 To test IBNR reserves, our audit procedures included, among others, testing the completeness and accuracy of the data used in the calculation by testing reconciliations of the underlying claims and policyholder data recorded in the source systems to the actuarial reserving calculations and comparing a sample of incurred and paid claims to source documentation.
 With the assistance of our actuarial specialists, we evaluated the Company's selection and weighting of actuarial methods compared to methods used in prior periods and in the industry for the specific types of insurance.
 To evaluate the significant assumptions used by management, we compared the assumptions to current and historical claims trends and to current industry benchmarks.
 We compared the Company's recorded reserves to a range of reasonable reserve estimates developed by our actuarial specialists based on independently selected methods and assumptions.
-We also compared the results of the reserve.
+We also compared the results of the reserve study prepared by a third-party actuarial firm to management's recorded reserve.
 Additionally, we performed a hindsight analysis of the prior period estimates using subsequent claims development.